 But if you buy them, you usually don't know if they're hot or mild until you bite into one of them.
 So if you're concerned about the heat factor, sneak a bite of one before you buy.

-These are pretty easy to put together, and can be grilled in 20 to 30 minutes.
+These are pretty easy to put together, and can be grilled to completion in 20 to 30 minutes.